Quantum correlations in the steady state of light-emitter ensembles from perturbation theory: Introduction

 In this work we offer a framework to understand and predict the correlation properties of stationary states of an important class of dissipative quantum systems, i.e. ensembles of quantum emitters coupled to the vacuum of the electromagnetic field \cite{ReitzPRXQuantum2022}.
 If the Hamiltonian governing the unitary dynamics of the system has rotation (U(1)) symmetry along the quantization axis of the emitters, then the steady state of the system is trivial, and it corresponds to all the emitters in their ground state.
 We show that a U(1)-symmetry-breaking perturbation in the Hamiltonian, if treated within pure-state perturbation theory, induces quantum correlations in the steady state.
 This happens at first order in the perturbation, if the perturbation drives pairs of emitters; or at second order, if the perturbation drives individual emitters independently.
 In particular, the perturbed states possess a very clear form of quantum correlations, i.e. \emph{spin squeezing}, and they have minimal uncertainty for the collective-spin operators, so that squeezing is their optimal metrological resource \cite{PezzeRMP2018}.
+As we shall detail in the paper, pure-state perturbation theory is fully justified when quantum correlations in the steady state build up faster with the perturbation than entropy does -- as observed in all the examples we considered here.
 The perturbative calculations can be fully worked out in the case of collective-spin models with individual or collective emission; they allow one to understand the steady state as a perturbed, arbitrarily excited eigenstate of the system's Hamiltonian; and they can be tested successfully against exact results.
 The insight gained from these reference models serves as a very useful template for the understanding of more complex situations of models with spatially structured interactions and/or spatially structured collective emission, of direct relevance to current experiments on collective light-matter interactions \cite{Cong16,Ferioli21}.

 Our paper is structured as follows: Sec.~\ref{sec:perttheory} discusses the general setting of pure-state perturbation theory for the steady state of the dissipative dynamics; Sec. ~\ref{sec:emitters} discusses the models of dissipation of interest to this work; Sec.~\ref{sec:collective_spin} introduces the collective-spin properties used to characterize quantum correlations; Sec~\ref{sec:two_emitter} applies the perturbative approach to the case of models with two-emitter driving, formulating the condition under which squeezing is expected in the steady state in the form of a "squeezing theorem" for dissipative steady states; Sec.~\ref{sec:applications} reconstructs the squeezing properties for the collective XYZ model and transverse-field Ising model with single-emitter dissipation; Sec.~\ref{sec:drivenDicke} discusses instead models with single-emitter drive and collective dissipation, with special focus on the driven Dicke model.
 A discussion of the experimental implications and conclusions are offered in Secs.~\ref{sec:discussion} and ~\ref{sec:conclusions}.